 How to Grow Aloe Vera Indoors

-Last Updated On: August 25, 2022
+Last Updated On: August 7, 2024

-Aloe Vera Care Tips
+Aloe Vera Quick Care Tips

 • Aloe is a succulent, so look to provide care consistent with that category of plant.

 • There are many aloe varieties.
 Aloe vera is the most popular, but others are also worth exploring.
+Their care is often similar so the below guide will likely be applicable.

 • Aloe enjoys lots of sun and warm conditions.
 Avoid exposing it to cold or drafty locations.